Why build Virtual Reality when living

 Upon arrival, I began exchanging handwritten letters with those from the school year of philosophy and yoga classes.
 Despite all having access to email which would still be relatively rare for another few years, something would have been lost without that handwritten component.
 We remained in contact this way for years to come.

 After a week or two, I secured a room in a shared house near the peak on Phinney Ridge.
 It had a peekaboo view of Green Lake, which is a smaller version of Manhattan’s Central Park but for the north half of Seattle.
-The lake itself isn’t actually green, the land encircling it is.
+The lake itself isn’t actually green, the land encircling it is richly so.

 The house was a Craftsman style single storey “builder” with a spare bedroom in an attic shed-dormer, typical for the neighborhood.
 The house had been painted a constant vanilla color that probably replaced an original pink and gray theme from its time period.